-I am very happy to see a bottle of Cabernet Franc coming out of Argentina.
+I am thrilled to see a bottle of Cabernet Franc coming out of Argentina.
 This grape varietal is grown in limited quantities in South America, and it’s mostly used in blends.
-For those not familiar with Cab Franc, it is one of the least famous of the Bordeaux varietals: Cabernet Sauvignon, Malbec, and Merlot having much much name recognition.
+It is one of the least famous of the Bordeaux varietals for those not familiar with Cab Franc: Cabernet Sauvignon, Malbec, and Merlot having much much name recognition.